 We strongly encourage pupils to choose either History or Geography, as this will help ensure breadth and fall in line with the requirements of the English Baccalaureate (a performance measure now used in the UK).

 Other optional subjects include Art & Design, Business Studies, Design Technology, Drama, Computer Science and Music.

 We assess Key Stage 4 pupils through their written work, verbal participation, unit tests, projects, presentations and examination-style questions.
 Regular feedback provides indicators for both pupils and teachers of where the pupil is at that moment in time and what they need to aim for.

-In May of Year 10, pupils will sit end-of-year examinations, and the results of these will help inform teachers of individual progress in preparation for the following year.
-In Year 11, pupils will take their mock examinations in January, and the results of these examinations will indicate how they are likely to achieve in the final exams in May/June.
+In May of Year 10, pupils will sit end-of-year examinations, and the results will help inform teachers of individual progress in preparation for the following year.
+In Year 11, pupils will take their mock examinations in January.
+The results will indicate how they are likely to perform in the final exams in May/June.

-Pupils should expect to complete up to two and a half hours’ homework per evening.
+Pupils should expect to complete up to two and a half hours of homework per evening.